You are here: Infothek - High blood pressure medications - Interactions of Cannabis (CBD/THC) and Medications

-Interactions of cannabis (CBD/THC) with medications
+Interactions of Cannabis (CBD/THC) and Medications

-How do medications and cannabis interact?
+How do medicines and cannabis interact?

 Sources:

 This article comes from BloodPressureDB – the leading app since 2011 that helps hundreds of thousands monitor their blood pressure every day.
-Our content is based on carefully researched, evidence-based data and is continuously updated (as of 07/2025).
+Our content is based on carefully researched, evidence-based data and is continuously updated (as of 12/2025).

 Author Sabine Croci is a qualified medical assistant with many years of experience in internal medicine and cardiology practices as well as in outpatient care, and has led BloodPressureDB's specialist editorial team since 2015.
 Thanks to her extensive additional qualifications as a paramedic, first responder and in various therapy and emergency areas, she provides solid, practical and reliably reviewed information.